quasarframework/quasar/docs/src/pages/vue-components/markup-table.md

 <doc-installation components="QMarkupTable" />

 ## Usage

-::: tip
+::: warning
 Notice that the content of `QMarkupTable` reflects an accurate markup representation of a native HTML `<table>`, having a `<thead>` and `<tbody>` to wrap header and table body.
 This is required.
 :::

-::: warning IMPORTANT NOTE!
+::: warning UMD developers
-This component will *NOT* work within the UMD version of Quasar.
-This is due to the autocorrection facility built into browsers for table HTML.
+This component will *NOT* work as-is within the UMD version of Quasar.
+Browsers parse the template HTML before Vue kicks in and renders it, so the markup needs to be correct. `<q-markup-table> <thead>` or `<q-markup-table> <tbody>` is not.
+The solution is to directly use the QMarkupTable Vue rendered tag (`<table class="....`).
 :::

 <doc-example title="Basic" file="QMarkupTable/Basic" no-edit />